glorie16/veni-vici/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!

 - When the banned traits cause there to be no more villagers available, there's an alert that lets the user know.

 ## Video Walkthrough